Traversable wormholes and the Brouwer fixed-point theorem: Some consequences of the Brouwer fixed-point theorem

-where $K(r_1)>r_1$.
-Since $m(r_1)=K(r_1)$, we see that $K(r_1)$ is indeed the mass of the core.
-Letting $r=R$ be the radius of the star, we now draw the important conclusion that $m(r)$ in Eq. (\ref{E:m(r)}) maps the closed interval $[r_1,R]$ into itself, i.e.,
+where $K$ is a constant slightly bigger than $r_1$.
+So $m(r_1)=K$.
+Since $r=R$ be the radius of the star, we now draw the important conclusion that $m(r)$ in Eq. (\ref{E:m(r)}) maps the closed interval $[r_1,R]$ into itself, i.e.,

 where